eduardovila98/LatTessGUI/docs/UserGuide.md

 <p align="center">
   <img src="/docs/Screenshots/RegTab.png" height="400"><br/>
 </p>
 For each region - more than one, if planes were created - the Hierarchical scalling factor and unit cell type have to be chosen from the drop-down lists.
-Then click **Confirm**.

 ### Output Tab
 <p align="center">